Course Code: GES518

 Learn how to effectively communicate with a client while anticipating their needs.
 You'll learn to ask thoughtful questions regarding what the brand is trying to promote and figuring out who their target audience may be.

-Understand how to create powerful logo designs that peak interest in customers and satisfy your client.
-Learn the process of designing work for clients from submitting proofs and collaborating to making a final selection.
-You’ll also learn how to create layouts for various projects and the fundamentals of color theory.
+Learn how to create powerful logo designs that satisfy your client and attract the attention of customers.
+Explore the process of designing work for clients, from submitting proofs and collaborating to making a final selection.
+This lesson will also show you how to create layouts for various projects and the fundamentals of color theory.

 Master an understanding of the importance of type in graphic design.
 Learn how to identify different font characters, how to choose the most useful font for your projects, and how to work with blocks of text.